How to Install Yarn on Ubuntu

 Example of using NPM to install Yarn on Ubuntu.

-Yarn is very similar to npm in many ways.
-Yarn adds a yarn.lock file that restricts packages to a specific version which is especially helpful for maintaining a consistent development environment.
+Yarn is similar to NPM in many ways.
+Like NPM, Yarn helps manage dependencies, but it uses a yarn.lock file to ensure package versions remain consistent, maintaining a stable development environment.

-Note: If you want to learn the differences between Yarn and NPM, check our article yarn vs. npm.
+Note: Check out our article to learn the differences between Yarn vs. NPM.

 Upgrade Yarn from Classic to Latest